sarahelfeel04/DFA-Programming/README.md

 ## Contributing
 Contributions to this project are welcome.
 If you encounter any issues or have improvements to suggest, please feel free to open an issue or submit a pull request.

----
-This README provides an overview of the project's purpose, classes, methods, and usage.
-Refer to the actual code files for detailed implementation.